The brownies finally reach the Seelie Court, where a surprise is in store...

 The force of the water faded and Aira opened her eyes, not a bit wet, though she was too surprised by her new surroundings to pay this much heed.
 They arrived in a woodland of maple and oak trees more majestic and beautiful than she had ever imagined.
 The air was fresh and so clear that it glimmered and sang through the leaves when the breeze blew.
 Autumn crocuses and daisies peeped out from amongst the tapestry of glossy ivy and golden leaves covering the ground.

 ‘It’s so lovely here,’ she breathed.

-Boroden gazed about amazed and Aira was glad that he too revived after his arduous journey.
+Boroden gazed about amazed and Aira was glad that he too had been revived after his arduous journey.